Esylus/Coding-Standards/1_ReviewStandards.md

 6. Follow up on feedback.
 Make sure you revise what was discussed in your code review.
 7. If you don't agree with a given comment, don't be afraid to challenge it.
 Productive discussions are beneficial for all parties.

-## 6. Conflict resolution & stalemates

-* Beware of unconstructive stalemates.
-If the tone of the conversation is getting tense or hostile, take action!
-* Are requested changes and notes per review round not trending downwards?
-* Is there lots of pushback or an unusually high number of notes?
-* Make sure to communicate.
-Meet in person or a video chat..
-Keep the lines of communication open!
-* Is there a larger problem around application design?
-Should you open it up to the team for discussion?
-* Eventually you must concede or escalate as the longer the conflict goes on the more damaging it is to the relationship.
-* Concede - Is this point really so bad you need to fight about it?
-* Escalate - Do you need to look to a higher power in the company to solve the stalemate?
-* After a stalemate - take some space and have a break.
-Discuss with a manager.
-Study conflict resolution.
-Do better next time.

 ## 7. Author checklist

 * Have I ensured the code conforms to the itGroove style guide?